Kanban-Zai/kanban-zai-version-1.0/README.md

 The second of those primary ideas is to protect the team from politics external to the team.
 This is not a new idea and many forms of agile account for this already, with varying degrees of success.

+## BENEFITS

+Kanban-Zai introduces objectivity to teams in a unique way.
+It pushes evidence and consensus to the forefront of all processes that affect a team and protects the team from outside interference over the long term.

+`Companies` that implement Kanban-Zai can benefit by having visibility of the processes being implemented by the team with a clarity that has not existed until now.
+While Kanban-Zai does provide a development process of its own as a plugable module, you can run any process inside the framework wether it is agile or your own customized choice.

+`Teams` benefit in two ways from a Kanban-Zai implementation.
+Protection from outside forces influencing the team in an unscripted fashion and protection from objective drift that can affect teams internally.

+`Individuals` benefit by being able to work on objective teams and have a proven history of working on Kanban-Zai teams.

 ---

 ## CONTRIBUTE OR JOIN!